lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 is that an argument to the function is an instance of `CoArbitrary`, which also has instance for a function, consequently functions of any arity can be generated.
-Another caviat is that we need an instance of `Show` for functions, which is not a standart practice in Haskell, and wraping a function in a `newtype` would be more appropriate .
-This cool feature allows us to easily write properties for higher order functions:
+Another caviat is that we need an instance of `Show` for functions, which is not a standart practice in Haskell, and wraping a function in a `newtype` would be more appropriate.
+For clarity we will opt out from this suggestion and insterad demostrate this cool feature in action.
+One huge benefit is, that it allows us to easily write properties for higher order functions:

 ```haskell